FilipeChagasDev/tensorflow-stnn-lib/README.md

-# keras-snn-lib
+# tensorflow-stnn-lib

-A Keras-based Python library built to facilitate the implementation of Siamese Neural Networks (SNN)
+A Tensorflow-based Python library built to facilitate the implementation of Siamese and Triplet Neural Networks